St Peter's Church, Barton-upon-Humber: Excavation and restoration

 The church has been Grade A listed in 1965, a status since converted to Grade I. It was closed in 1970, its former chapel-of-ease, St Mary's, becoming the parish church.
 Ownership was taken over by the Department of the Environment.

 Harold McCarter Taylor identified the church as an ideal location for an archaeological excavation, given that it was, uniquely, a substantial Saxon church which was no longer used for worship.
 He noted that, as the building had been examined repeatedly by architectural historians, there was little possibility of resolving the considerable questions about its construction and history without excavations.
 In 1977, he secured funding from the Department of the Environment, and began the most extensive archaeological investigation ever undertaken of a British parish church, not completed until 1985.
+Alongside the excavation, extensive repairs to the building were undertaken.
 3,000 skeletons were removed from the site, providing what has been described as "an osteological record unparalleled for any small town in England".
 Due to waterlogged conditions, in some cases, wooden coffins had also survived.
 Some of these were dug-out logs, while some are believed to be constructed from old boats.
 At least ten burials were accompanied by hazel rods, and one had a pillow of organic material.

-Alongside the excavation, extensive repairs to the building were undertaken.
 In 2007, the skeletons were placed in an on-site ossuary, so as to leave them in consecrated ground close to their original location, while still permitting future study.
-Three skeletons remain on display in the church, alongside a selection of grave goods and two coffins.
+Three skeletons remained on display in the church, alongside a selection of grave goods and two coffins.
 The church was opened by English Heritage as a visitor attraction in May 2007.
+In 2026, the so-called 'Conquest Man' (a50-60 year old man) was placed on public display; his DNA suggests that he had ancestry from across Europe but he was also buried in a Scandinavian burial tradition.
+A reconstruction of his face was produced in 2026.